-To help you keep your finances in better stead, we’ve set out everything you need to know about good debt vs bad debt.
-So, read on to learn more or get in touch with our industry experts if you need help to manage your debts better.
+To help you keep your finances in better standing, we created this guide to share everything you need to know about good debt vs. bad debt.
+Read on to learn more and learn what steps you need to take control of your own debts.

-When you think about good debt you should simply think of it as a positive investment.
-This kind of debt is normally taken on for a specific reason and should improve a person’s financial outlook well into the future.
+First, when you think about good debt, you should simply think of it as a positive investment.
+This kind of debt is normally taken on for a specific reason, and it should improve a person’s financial outlook well into the future.